HackYourFuture/HTML-CSS/Week2/README.md

 ### What is GIT?

-GIT is software that allows you to save your work at any given moment in time during your work.
+GIT is software that allows you to save your work at any given moment in time.
 It's typically called a `version control system`, which essentially means that it allows you to create `versions` of your workspace and makes possible to switch between older and newer states.

-For example, let's say you have a folder with a single file.
-You can use GIT to make a "snapshot" of the current state of your workspace.
-This snapshot can be accessed at any given moment, in case something went wrong (files corrupted, complex code that can't easily be reverted).

 You can think of it like a video game.
 You get to a certain point in the game, after hours of struggle.
 You're really proud of how far you've come, and don't want to do it over again in case you die.
 So you decide to _save your game_.
 If something bad happens after that point you can always reload your game and start from that point on.

 This is exactly what happens with GIT: however, instead of calling it _saving your game_ we call it **committing your changes**.
-If you want to ever go back to a previous _game save_ you can load it by **checking out that commit**.
+If you want to go back to a previous _game save_ you can load it by **checking out that commit**.
 You will learn more about that in the next sections.

 ### Installing GIT